 Questions regarding eligibility for Student Employment, issues related to available positions, pay rates, etc., should be directed to Jennifer McCaffrey in the Career Education office at McCaffreyJ@arcadia.edu, 215-517-2332.

-Questions regarding paychecks/direct deposit should be directed to Human Resources at HR@arcadia.edu.
+Questions regarding paychecks/direct deposit should be directed to Payroll Services at Payroll@arcadia.edu.